zealousweb/track-geolocation-of-users-using-contact-form-7/readme.txt

 Thank you for choosing a Plugin developed by <strong>[ZealousWeb](https://www.zealousweb.com)</strong>!

 == Changelog ==

+= 2.0 =
+* The issues on both the frontend and backend have been resolved.

 = 1.4 =
 * Fix Export CSV bug issue solved.